tomncooper/CSC8101-Documentation/spark-streaming/spark-streaming-coursework-spec.md

 kernels crashing and you may find you have to restart often.

 Therefore it recommended that for this coursework you write standard `.py` files and use the `spark-submit` program to run them locally on your VM.

+### Example streaming code

 A stub python file has been [provided](https://raw.githubusercontent.com/tomncooper/CSC8101-Documentation/master/spark-streaming/stub.py), this defines the spark context and streaming context objects and has additional helper methods for some of the database connection tasks.
 You should use this file as a base, make a copy of it for your project and add your code to complete the tasks below.